About Aston Hill

 Aston Hill is very lucky to have some highly experienced trail designers and builders and the tracks are in a constant state of evolution to maintain a heady mix of old-school naturally technical and more contemporary ‘flow’-based riding.
+Our committee consists of several business owners with independent websites like comprogear.com.
 Since the committee took over in 2008 every trail has been tuned to add interest and reduce permanent damage to the Hill, while adhering to Forestry Commission and IMBA guidelines.

 *Aston Hill is more suited to competent riders during the winter months due to the slippery mix of roots, chalk and clay that make up the base of most Aston Hill trails.

 Aston Hill is a pay-to-ride centre.
 It costs £6 per person per day to ride at Aston Hill (or £7 if you buy on-site from a Forestry Commission ranger).
 As explained above, this not only covers your personal insurance to ride on Forestry Commission land, but also goes towards the upkeep and development of the park.
 You can book your daypass here.

 If you ride at Aston Hill a lot, it’s worth taking out one of the CTC / Aston Hill membership packages.
 Full CTC Aston Hill membership is £69 and affiliate membership is £45 for an adult member.
 Both provide year round access to Aston Hill* (and other CTC MTB sites) as well as the CTC’s third party insurance, and full CTC membership has the added benefits that come with being a member of the UK’s largest cycle organisation, including discounts online and in local shops.
 There are also junior and family memberships available: see the membership and fees page for more information.